middyjs/middy/docs/middlewares.md

 ## [ssm](/src/middlewares/ssm.js)

 Fetches parameters from [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html).
-Requires Lambda to have IAM permission for `ssm:GetParameters` action.

 Parameters to fetch can be defined by path and by name (not mutually exclusive).
 See AWS docs [here](https://aws.amazon.com/blogs/mt/organize-parameters-by-hierarchy-tags-or-amazon-cloudwatch-events-with-amazon-ec2-systems-manager-parameter-store/).

-By default parameters are assigned to `process.env` node.js object.
-They can be assigned to function handler's `context` object by setting `setToContext` flag.
-By default all parameters are added to `process.env` or `context` with uppercase names.
+By default parameters are assigned to the Node.js `process.env` object.
+They can instead be assigned to the function handler's `context` object by setting the `setToContext` flag to `true`.
+By default all parameters are added with uppercase names.

-Middleware makes 1 API request to fetch all the parameters defined by name, but must make an additional request per defined path.
-This is because the AWS SDK doesn't expose a method to retrieve parameters from multiple paths.
+The Middleware makes a single API request to fetch all the parameters defined by name, but must make an additional request per specified path.
+This is because the AWS SDK currently doesn't expose a method to retrieve parameters from multiple paths.

 For each parameter defined by name, you also provide the name under which its value should be added to `process.env` or `context`.
 For each path, you instead provide a prefix, and by default the value from each parameter returned from that path will be added to `process.env` or `context` with a name equal to what's left of the parameter's full name _after_ the defined path, with the prefix prepended.
 If the prefix is an empty string, nothing is prepended.
 You can override this behaviour by providing your own mapping function with the `getParamNameFromPath` config option.

-It assumes AWS Lambda environment which has `aws-sdk` version `2.176.0` included by default.
-If your project which uses this middleware doesn't use `aws-sdk` yet, you may need to install it as a `devDependency` in order to run tests.

 ### Options

 - `cache` (boolean) (optional): Defaults to `false`.
-Set it to `true` to skip calls to AWS SSM again if parameter was already fetched in previous Lambda execution
+Set it to `true` to skip further calls to AWS SSM
-- `paths` (object) (optional*): Map of SSM paths to fetch parameters from, where key is the prefix for the name that the middleware will set, and value    is the path.
+- `paths` (object) (optional*): Map of SSM paths to fetch parameters from, where the key is the prefix for the destination name, and value is the SSM path.
 Example: `{paths: {DB_: '/dev/service/db'}}`
-- `names` (object) (optional*): Map of parameters to fetch from SSM, where key is name of parameter middleware will set, and value is param name in SSM.
+- `names` (object) (optional*): Map of parameters to fetch from SSM, where the key is the destination, and value is param name in SSM.
   Example: `{names: {DB_URL: '/dev/service/db_url'}}`
 - `awsSdkOptions` (object) (optional): Options to pass to AWS.SSM class constructor.
   Defaults to `{ maxRetries: 6, retryDelayOptions: {base: 200} }`
-- `setToContext` (boolean) (optional): This will assign parameters to `context` object of function handler rather than to `process.env`.
+- `setToContext` (boolean) (optional): This will assign parameters to the `context` object of the function handler rather than to `process.env`.
 Defaults to `false`

+NOTES:
-\* while you don't need _both_ `paths` and `names`, you do need at least one of them!
+* While you don't need _both_ `paths` and `names`, you do need at least one of them!
+* Lambda is required to have IAM permissions for `ssm:GetParameters*` actions
+* `aws-sdk` version of `2.176.0` or greater is required.
+If your project doesn't currently use `aws-sdk`, you may need to install it as a `devDependency` in order to run tests

 ### Sample Usage